¡Ay bendito! The No. 1 song in America is sung in Spanish

 The music video was filmed in the streets of Puerto Rico, featuring locals playing dominoes and dancing.
 Fonsi told CNNE he wanted to show those who aren't familiar with the culture how cheerful Latinos are and how prevalent music is in their daily lives.
 The woman turning heads in the video is Miss Universe 2006, Puerto Rican actress and model Zuleyka Rivera.

-"It's has a feel-good vibe, with a great beat that provides an escape from some of our everyday issues and I think everybody can relate to that," Fonsi says.
+"It has a feel-good vibe, with a great beat that provides an escape from some of our everyday issues and I think everybody can relate to that," Fonsi says.
 "The main lyric is also easy to sing along to...des-pa-cito," he adds.